JetBrains/kotlin-web-site/docs/topics/kotlin-brand-assets.md

 ### Style for user groups

 Since the launch of the Kotlin community support program at the beginning of 2017, the number of user groups has multiplied, with around 2-4 new user groups joining us every month.
-Please check out the complete list of groups in the ‘Kotlin User Groups’ section to find one in your area.
+Please check out the complete list of groups in the **Kotlin User Groups** section to find one in your area.

 We provide new Kotlin user groups with a user group logo and a profile picture.